Radioactive phosphorus (P-32) is a type of internal radiotherapy and is a treatment for some blood disorders.

 Radioactive phosphorus is known as P-32.
 It is a radioactive form of sodium phosphate.
-It is used as a treatment for some blood disorders, including one called polycythaemia rubra vera (PCRV).
-Polycythaemia rubra vera means that your bone marrow makes too many red blood cells.
-You may make too many platelets and white blood cells too.
+It is a treatment for some blood disorders, including one called polycythaemia vera (PV).
+Polycythaemia vera means that your bone marrow makes too many red blood cells.
+You might make too many platelets and white blood cells too.

 There aren't usually any side effects.

-Some people have nausea but it is uncommon.
+Some people feel a bit sick but this is uncommon.